sindresorhus/get-port/readme.md

 There is a very tiny chance of a race condition if another process starts using the same port number as you in between the time you get the port number and you actually start using it.

-Race conditions in the same process are mitigated against by using a lightweight locking mechanism where a port will be held for a minimum of 15 seconds and a maximum of 30 seconds before being released again.
+**In-process race conditions** (such as when running parallel Jest tests) are completely eliminated by a lightweight locking mechanism where returned ports are held for 15-30 seconds before being eligible for reuse.

+**Multi-process race conditions** are extremely rare and will result in an immediate `EADDRINUSE` error when attempting to bind to the port, allowing your application to retry.

 ## Related